 - Lower offers a digital mortgage process with document uploading, eSign technology, and more

-Lower is definitely a new-age mortgage lender that relies heavily on tech and a certain cool factor that differentiates them from the older, stale banks and lenders.
+Lower is definitely a new-age mortgage lender that relies heavily on tech.
+And a certain cool factor that differentiates them from the older, stale banks and lenders.

-It analyzes tons of data from thousands of closed loans and other peer data points to deliver a personal home loan recommendation in real-time.
+Data is analyzed from thousands of closed loans and other peer data points to deliver a personal home loan recommendation in real-time.